 Dell Financial Services and its affiliates ("DFS") support Dell Technologies by offering and arranging various financing options and services for our customers globally, including through captive financing operations in North America, Europe, Australia, and New Zealand.
 DFS originates, collects, and services customer receivables primarily related to the purchase of our product, software, and service solutions.
-DFS further strengthens our customer relationships through its flexible consumption models, which enable us to offer our customers the option to pay over time and, in certain cases, based on utilization, to provide them with financial flexibility to meet their changing technological requirements.
-New financing originations were \$1.9 billion and \$1.8 billion for the first quarter of Fiscal 2022 and Fiscal 2021, respectively.
+DFS further strengthens our customer relationships through its flexible consumption models, provided through Apex, which enable us to offer our customers the option to pay over time and, in certain cases, based on utilization, to provide them with financial flexibility to meet their changing technological requirements.
+New financing originations were \$1.9 billion and \$2.6 billion for the second quarter of Fiscal 2022 and Fiscal 2021, respectively, and \$3.8 billion and \$4.4 billion for the first six months of Fiscal 2022 and Fiscal 2021, respectively.

-Pursuant to the current lease accounting standard effective February 2, 2019, new DFS leases are classified as sales-type leases, direct financing leases, or operating leases.
+DFS leases are classified as sales-type leases, direct financing leases, or operating leases.
 Amounts due from lessees under sales-type leases or direct financing leases are recorded as part of financing receivables, with interest income recognized over the contract term.
 On commencement of sales-type leases, we typically qualify for up-front revenue recognition.
 On originations of operating leases, we record equipment under operating leases, classified as property, plant, and equipment, and recognize rental revenue and depreciation expense, classified as cost of net revenue, over the contract term.
 Direct financing leases are immaterial.
 Leases that commenced prior to the effective date of the current lease accounting standard continue to be accounted for under previous lease accounting guidance.

-As of April 30, 2021 and January 29, 2021, our financing receivables, net were \$10.2 billion and \$10.5 billion, respectively.
+As of July 30, 2021 and January 29, 2021, our financing receivables, net were \$10.3 billion and \$10.5 billion, respectively.
 We maintain an allowance to cover expected financing receivable credit losses and evaluate credit loss expectations based on our total portfolio.
 Our allowance for expected credit losses in future periods may vary from our current estimates.
-For the first quarter of Fiscal 2022 and Fiscal 2021, the principal charge-off rate for our financing receivables portfolio was 0.5% and 1.0%, respectively.
+For the second quarter of Fiscal 2022 and Fiscal 2021, the principal charge-off rate for our financing receivables portfolio was 0.5% and 0.8%, respectively.
+For the first six months of Fiscal 2022 and Fiscal 2021, the principal charge-off rate for our total portfolio was 0.5% and 0.9%, respectively.
 The credit quality of our financing receivables has improved in recent years due to an overall improvement in the credit environment and as the mix of high-quality commercial accounts in our portfolio has continued to increase.
 We continue to monitor broader economic indicators and their potential impact on future loss performance.
 We have an extensive process to manage our exposure to customer credit risk, including active management of credit lines and our collection activities.
 We also sell selected fixed-term financing receivables without recourse to unrelated third parties on a periodic basis, primarily to manage certain concentrations of customer credit exposure.
 Based on our assessment of the customer financing receivables, we believe that we are adequately reserved.